Ukraine Recovery Conference

-The 5th Ukraine Reform Conference, renamed into the Ukraine Recovery Conference amid the Russian invasion, was held in Lugano, Switzerland on July 4–5, 2022.
+The Ukraine Recovery Conference (formerly Ukraine Reform Conference) is an annual international event dedicated to discussions on the rebuilding and reconstruction priorities of Ukraine due to the Russo-Ukrainian War.
+Prior to the Russian invasion of Ukraine in 2022, the conference focused on international development and assistance within Ukraine, focusing on economic and democratic reforms.

 History

 Following the 2014 Ukrainian revolution, Ukraine began undertaking reforms to reinforce security and democratic accountability.
 In 2017, Ukrainian Prime Minister Volodymyr Groysman initiated the first Ukraine Reform Conference as a tool for active engagement and collaboration with international organizations and foreign countries to support and implement reforms in Ukraine.